cereniyim/llm-story-generator/README.md

 I kept necessary environment variables and secrets in a local `.env` file and loaded them during runtime.

-Moreover, the service to refresh the token whenever expires with the wrapping of errors and `refresh_token` method implementation.
+Moreover, the service refreshes the token whenever expires with the wrapping of errors and `refresh_token` method implementation.

+Implementation can be found in `src/strava_client.py`.

 ### Image generation as bonus points
 Please see `src/generators.py` `AIImageGeneration` class for the design and pseudocode implementation of image generation feature.